MicrosoftDocs/learn/learn-pr/wwl-azure/understand-write-ahead-logging/includes/4-exercise-list-table-changes-logical-decoding.md

 1. On the Flexible server **Basics** tab, enter each field as follows:
     1. Subscription - your subscription.
     1. Resource group - select **PostgreSQL_Replication**.
-    1. Server name - **postgresql-sub99** (This must be globally unique, so replace 99 with random numbers).
+    1. Server name - **postgresql-sub99** (Name must be globally unique, so replace 99 with random numbers).
     1. Region - select the same region as the resource group.
     1. PostgreSQL version - select 13.
     1. Workload type - **Development**.
     1. Compute + storage - **Burstable**.
 Select **Configure server** and examine the configuration options.
-Do not make any changes and close the blade.
+Don't make any changes and close the blade.
     1. Availability zone - 2.
-If availability zones are not supported, leave as No preference.
+If availability zones aren't supported, leave as No preference.
     1. High availability - leave unchecked.
     1. In **admin username**, enter **demo**.
     1. In **password**, enter **Pa$$w0rd**.